skills-dev/copilot-code-review/.github/steps/1-step.md

 ## Step 1: Ask for a Review in VS Code

+In the [Getting Started with GitHub Copilot](https://github.com/skills/getting-started-with-github-copilot/) exercise, we developed the Extracurricular Activities website.
+Let's continue that journey.

 Word has spread about the activities website, and now multiple teachers want to help develop new features.
-This is great, but your time is limited and if you don't have time to review changes, you fear the application will become messy.
-To scale your feedback availability, let's implement GitHub Copilot Code Review!
+This is great, but your energy is limited and if you don't have time to review changes, you fear the application will become messy.
+To scale your "review" availability, let's implement **GitHub Copilot code review**!

-Before you start implementing Copilot Code Review across the entire school project, you want to understand how it works locally in VS Code.
-This will help you understand how to set it up and ensure all teacher-collaborators receive consistent feedback when they start contributing.
+Before we implement automated code reviews with Copilot, it makes sense to see try it locally in VS Code.
+This will help us better understand it and ensure all teacher-collaborators receive consistent feedback when they start contributing.

 ### 📖 Theory: GitHub Copilot Local Code Review

 GitHub Copilot can review your code directly in VS Code, providing immediate feedback on uncommitted changes.
+It even adds comments similar to the feedback in a pull request!
 This local review capability allows developers to catch issues before they even reach version control, improving code quality from the start.
+And maybe catch those embarrassing typos! 😅

 Key features: